Qumulo/docs/rest-api-guide/cloud-data-fabric-v2/v2_portal_hubs_id_accept.md

 category: /Cloud Data Fabric V2
 methods:
   post:
-    summary: '[preview] Accept the specified pending hub portal.
-Accepting a hub portal establishes a relationship with a spoke portal but does not provide data access.'
+    summary: Accept the specified pending hub portal.
+Accepting a hub portal establishes a relationship with a spoke portal but does not provide data access.
     parameters:
     - name: id
       description: Portal ID